haritha0704/frontend-nanodegree-feedreader/README.md

 1. RSS Feeds Test Suite

-      a)Test to make sure allFeeds variable has been defined.
+      -Test to make sure allFeeds variable has been defined.

-      b)Test to ensure a URL has been defined and not empty for each allFeeds object.
+      -Test to ensure a URL has been defined and not empty for each allFeeds object.

-      c)Test to ensure it has a name defines and not empty for each allFeeds object.
+      -Test to ensure it has a name defines and not empty for each allFeeds object.

  2. The menu Test Suite